Frequently Asked Questions

 CONTACTING YOUR THERAPIST

-When you first contact your therapist by phone or email, let them know that you found them through the Affordable Therapy Network of Toronto.
+When you first contact your therapist by phone or email, let them know that you found them through the Affordable Therapy Network.
 Ask them if they are currently accepting reduced rate clients and what sliding scale rate they are able to offer.
 You are free to reach out to a few different therapists in order to find the best fit for you.
 It's also a good idea to inquire about their location, hours of availability, as well as any accessibility needs you require.
 If everything seems like a good fit, go ahead and book your first session.

 WHAT WILL MY FIRST SESSION BE LIKE?